Smart legal AI that redlines, analyzes, and drafts in Microsoft Word.

 Documate is now Gavel!
 Read more about why we’re excited about this rebrand.

-Case Study
+Case Studies

 FreshLease Builds Residential Lease Generator

-Case Study
+Case Studies

 FreshLease Builds Residential Lease Generator

-How attorney Nick Graham built FreshLease, an online software to generate up to date residential leases, anytime, anywhere.
+How attorney Nick Graham built FreshLease, an online software to generate up-to-date residential leases, anytime, anywhere.

 Residential Lease Generator Software